ppy/osu-wiki/wiki/Help_Centre/en.md

 #### I receive some sort of server-side error when trying to play online!

+**The servers could be having issues.**

+Check the [osu! server status page](https://status.ppy.sh/) to see if there are any ongoing issues with the servers.

-**This can happen if you are using a shared internet connection, a proxy, or VPN.**
+**This can also happen if you are using a shared internet connection, a proxy, or VPN.**

 Try using another proxy or VPN provider - if all else fails, send in a support ticket via mail to [accounts@ppy.sh](mailto:accounts@ppy.sh).